Aurillium/DiscordChat/README.md

 ## Building

-This project can be built in the Eclipse IDE by exporting as a JAR file and choosing all the default options.
+This project can be built in any environment that supports Gradle by using `./gradlew shadowJar`.
+The file that should be exported to the server is `build/libs/DiscordChat-1.0-SNAPSHOT-all.jar`, as this includes the `org.json` library required for the plugin to function.

-**IMPORTANT NOTE:** This plugin will be getting a revamp in order to support advancements and Bedrock player skins on Geyser servers once [LanguageTools](https://github.com/Aurillium/LanguageTools) has been finished.
-This will include a general code-neatening and better commands and config so watch this space.